EU court rejects Ryanair lawsuit against airline state aid | DW | 17.02.2021

 The budget carrier had challenged national bailout schemes for rivals Air France and SAS in their respective home countries.

-Ryanair on Wednesday lost a legal fight in the European Union's second court against state aid being granted to virus-hit rivals Air France and SAS via national schemes.
+Ryanair on Wednesday lost a legal fight in the European Union's second court against state aid being granted to virus-hit rivals Air France and Sweden 's SAS via national schemes.

 Judges at the EU's General Court in Luxembourg backed EU competition regulators who had allowed the support under loosened rules.